UK invoice checklist for service businesses

 Joqiva does not replace Xero, QuickBooks or your accountant.

-Joqiva does not process customer invoice payments.
+Joqiva does not take customer invoice payments.

 FAQ